Dentistry and Workers’ Compensation: What You Need to Know

 What is a Periodontist?

-A Periodontist address Gum Disease issues.
+A Periodontist addresses Gum Disease issues.
 This treatment can include special dental “deep” cleaning, installing dental implants, and performing cosmetic skin grafting on gums.

 What is a Prosthodontist?

-A Prosthodontist replaces damaged decayed or missing teeth.
-These can be in the form of false teeth, crowns, bridges, dentures, tooth implants and veneers.
-This can be done for both for treatment or for cosmetic purposes.
+A Prosthodontist replaces damaged, decayed, or missing teeth.
+These can be false teeth, crowns, bridges, dentures, implants, and veneers.
+This can be done for both treatment and cosmetic purposes.

 What If I Need Advice?